 This is where you learn a bit more about where I am from and how it shapes my love for food.
 I am from Long Island, NY, and it is a true melting pot.
 Most of my friends growing up (including myself on my father’s side) are first generation Americans.
-With that being said, I think that has a lot to do with my obsession with exploring other cultures through food.
+With that being said, I think that has a lot to do with my obsession with exploring other cultures through food and that’s where coquito comes in.

 I grew up eating a lot of different things and that was normal to me.
 It wasn’t until I moved to Georgia where I found that is not actually normal.
 This is not to insult Georgia (unfortunately majority of areas in GA do not have a variety of cultures), but I think most places in this country outside of New York and California don’t have a plethora of different cuisines to choose from.